double-coconut/coconut-wax/README.md

 - **Custom Avatar**: Users of mycloudwallet can get their custom avatar.
 - **Custom Token Contracts**: Include specific contract tokens in the SDK configuration, allowing precise token balance retrieval and manipulation.
 - **User Account Balance**: Fetch and update user account balances effortlessly.
-- **Owned NFT Listing**: Retrieve a list of NFTs owned by the user.
+- **Account NFT Collection**: Retrieve a list of NFTs owned by the user.
 - **Transactions**: Execute transactions seamlessly.
 	- **Token Transfer**: Transfer tokens from one account to another with ease.
 	- **NFT Transfer**: Transfer NFTs between accounts.